Colectivo (Venezuela): 2002 coup d'état attempt

 When Chávez was briefly ousted in 2002, colectivos helped lead demonstrations supporting him, and worked with the military to help return him as president.

-2007 protests

-On 7 November 2007, masked gunmen riding motorcycles opened fire on students returning from a march in Caracas.
-At the Central University of Venezuela, eight people were injured, including one by gunfire.

 2009 Globovisión attack

-In 2009, several dozen motorcyclists with red berets surrounded the entrance of the offices of television station Globovisión and subdued the security guards, entering the facility by force while tossing two tear gas canisters into the building.
+In 2009, several dozen La Piedrita motorcyclists with red berets surrounded the entrance of the offices of television station Globovisión and subdued the security guards, entering the facility by force while tossing two tear gas canisters into the building.
 Chávez condemned the attack and pro-government leader Lina Rón was jailed for three months following the incident.

 2009 Vatican envoy attack

 Colectivos tear-gassed the Vatican envoy in 2009 after Chávez accused the Roman Catholic Church of interfering with his government.

 2012 presidential election

 During the 2012 presidential election, at a visit by opposition candidate Henrique Capriles to the San José de Cotiza neighbourhood in Caracas, a group of armed PSUV members began firing guns "in an apparent effort to break up the rally".
 Five people were injured, including the son of an opposition member of the National Assembly of Venezuela.
 Capriles was subsequently taken safely from the scene.
 Journalists for television channel Globovisión that were covering the rally (reporter Sasha Ackerman, cameraman Frank Fernández and assistant Esteban Navas) were threatened by the armed men, who confiscated their equipment and footage of the shootings.
 A Globovisión statement the next day identified the armed men as PSUV supporters, saying "These groups wore red shirts identifying them with a political tendency.
 More importantly, it was an armed and organized group that fired weapons against people".